 - a.
 A top 12 placing in an Elite World Cup Event - b.
 A win in a Continental Cup - b.
 Attain selection in a NZ Senior or U23 at World Championships - c.
 Qualify for 70.3 or IRONMAN world champs or win a UTI 70.3 or IRONMAN event a.
-Selection in NZ senior team
+Selection in NZ Representative team (age group or senior)

-Ultimate
+Ultimate Frisbee